 Distance: 575 km / 357 miles (about 7–8 hours)

 Today is the longest driving day, but also one of the most rewarding.
 You’ll journey through the rugged interior of British Columbia, passing through small mountain towns, winding highways, and endless wilderness.
-Revelstoke, your destination, is a hidden gem often overlooked by travelers rushing to Banff—but it’s well worth the stop.
+Revelstoke, your destination, is a hidden gem often overlooked by travelers rushing to Banff, but it’s well worth the stop.
 There are plenty of pull-off areas to take photos too.

-Check into a lodge or mountain inn and enjoy the town’s relaxed vibe.
+After the drive, check into a lodge or mountain inn and enjoy the town’s relaxed vibe.
 Stroll through the historic downtown, grab a craft beer, and some dinner.
 We chose The Village Idiot Bar & Grill and were not disappointed.
-Fuel up, because you’re going to explore the national park tomorrow.

 Day 5: Hiking in Revelstoke National Park